IThiagoRo/DataAnalysis/README.md

 # DataAnalysis
-Repo for introduction to survival analysis semester 2022-2
+Repo for introduction to Data Analysis semester 2022-2